With Kanada Elizabeth Gorla and Deborah Antoinette Ward

-A dynamic, engaging two day public speaking programme for people who wish to communicate with impact and authenticity.
+Join us for this two day public speaking course which will allow you to communicate with impact and authenticity.

 Who is it for?

-The ‘Speaking Out’ programme is for anyone who wishes to become a confident, competent public speaker whether in formal or informal settings.
+‘Speaking Out’ is for you if you wish to become a confident, competent public speaker whether in formal or informal settings.

 What will you get from this course?